theodumont/kernel-methods-challenge-2022/README.md

     ```bash
     python3 main.py
     ```
-    The error score may be different from the one submitted on challenge due to the randomness of the data augmentation process.
+    This will create a file `Yte_pred.csv` in the `data/preds/` directory.
+The error score may be a little different from the one submitted on challenge due to the randomness of the data augmentation process.
 - in order to have some insights on the command-line parameters of the `main.py` script, you can use
     ```bash
     python3 main.py ---help